Sussex Spaniel: Description

-One of the noticeable features is their golden liver-coloured coat which is unique to the breed.
-Historically however, there have also been examples of black, black and tan and golden liver and white coloured Sussex Spaniels. coat is thick (sometimes with a slight wave to it), feathering on the chest, legs and ears and consists of a weather-resistant undercoat with a silky outer coat.
+One of the noticeable features is their golden liver-coloured coat, which is unique to the breed.
+Historically, however, there have also been examples of black, black and tan and golden liver and white coloured Sussex Spaniels. coat is thick (sometimes with a slight wave to it), feathering on the chest, legs and ears and consists of a weather-resistant undercoat with a silky outer coat.
 The eyes are hazel in colour.
-The long silky ears are lobe-shaped typical of the Spaniel, and set moderately low.
+The long, silky ears are lobe-shaped, typical of the Spaniel, and set moderately low.
 The Sussex is a short, stocky kind of dog.

 Temperament

-The Sussex Spaniel is a slow-paced, calm breed with somewhat clownish behaviour that normally keeps his energy and enthusiasm in check.
+The Sussex Spaniel is a slow-paced, calm breed with somewhat clownish behaviour that normally keeps its energy and enthusiasm in check.
 He is always eager to be around people, is excellent around children, and can be quite protective of the family.
 They make excellent candidates for therapy dog work.
-Most Sussex Spaniels are primarily family pets, but they are competent enough to aid a hunter though quite stubborn to train.
+Most Sussex Spaniels are primarily family pets, but they are competent enough to aid a hunter, though quite stubborn to train.
 They tend to have a natural ability to quarter in the field, have excellent noses, and can be used to retrieve, given training.
 The breed is the only spaniel to howl once a game's scent is picked up.